asiimovgit/git-task/README.md

 Add file named "first.txt" and commit as "First commit"

-Add 1 more files "second.txt" and commit as "Second commit"
+Add 1 more file "second.txt" and commit as "Second commit"

 Create a branch named "ffbranch" and switch to it